mmig/mmir-plugin-speech-android/README.md

-# mmir-plugin-speech-android
+# dfki-mmir-plugin-speech-android
 ----

-Cordova plugin (3.x) for the MMIR framework for accessing Android's system speech recognition and synthesis
+Cordova plugin (5.x) for the MMIR framework for accessing Android's system speech recognition and synthesis